 (Jacobaea maritima ‘Silverdust’)

-Dusty Miller is cool weather, semi hardy, tender perennial mound forming ornamental subshrub that is native to the Mediterranean region.
-At maturity it reaches the height of 8-12” and features cool, silvery, woolly-felted leaves and golden yellow flowers.
-This plant can be grown in a container, has medicinal properties, is heat and drought tolerant, and its attractive foliage are great with cut flowers!
+Dusty Miller is cool weather, semi-hardy, tender perennial mound-forming ornamental subshrub native to the Mediterranean region.
+At maturity, it reaches a height of 8-12” and features silvery, woolly-felted leaves and golden yellow flowers.
+This plant can be grown in a container, has medicinal properties, is heat and drought-tolerant, and its attractive foliage is used with cut flowers!

 -